schreiberbrett/cool-relations/the-riffle-relation.md

+Brett Schreiber, 3 July 2022

 I like to watch movies.
 One thing I've started to notice is an editing style known as [cross-cutting](https://en.wikipedia.org/Cross-cutting).
 This is where two scenes are edited to be shown to the audience at the same time.
 My favorite example is from Christopher Nolan's _Inception_, which cuts back and forth between different scenes to convey simultaneous action in both levels of the dream.

-Here is the best picture I found online of cross-editing.
+Here is the best picture I found online of cross-cutting.

 ![](https://www.filmeditingpro.com/wp-content/uploads/2018/09/Crosscutting_01b.jpg)